-- In a heavy saucepan, combine sugar, cocoa, cornstarch and salt. gradually add milk.
+In a heavy saucepan, combine sugar, cocoa, cornstarch and salt.
+Gradually add milk.
 Bring to a boil over medium heat; boil and stir for 2 minutes.
 Remove from the heat; stir in butter and vanilla.
 Spoon into individual serving dishes.
 Chill until serving.
-Sprinkle with M&M's if desired.
-Yield: 6-8 servings.
+If desired, garnish with whipped cream and M&M's.

 Puddings and custards can get lumpy.
 To prevent lumpy pudding, whisk all the dry ingredients together in a saucepan.
 Then gradually add the milk, a little bit at a time, whisking thoroughly after each addition until the mixture is smooth.
 As you are bringing the mixture to a boil, continue stirring constantly.
 Wondering what the difference between pudding and custard is?
 It's simpler than you think!